Chu (state): Culture

 Chu artisanship includes color, especially the lacquer woodworks.
 Red and black pigmented lacquer were most used.
 Silk-weaving also attained a high level of craftsmanship, creating lightweight robes with flowing designs.
 These examples (as at Mawangdui) were preserved in waterlogged tombs where the lacquer did not peel off over time and in tombs sealed with coal or white clay.

 Chu used the calligraphic script called "Birds and Worms" style, which was borrowed by the Wu and Yue states.
 It has a design that embellishes the characters with motifs of animals, snakes, birds, and insects.
 This is another representation of the natural world and its liveliness.
 Chu produced broad bronze swords that were similar to Wuyue swords but not as intricate.

 Chu created a riverine transport system of boats augmented by wagons.
 These are detailed in bronze tallies with gold inlay regarding trade along the river systems connecting with those of the Chu capital at Ying.

 Linguistic influences

-Although bronze inscriptions from the ancient state of Chu show little linguistic differences from the "Elegant Speech" (yǎyán 雅言) during the Eastern Zhou period, the variety of Old Chinese spoken in Chu has long been assumed to reflect lexical borrowings and syntactical interferences from non-Sinitic substrates, which the Chu may have acquired as a result of its southern migration into what Tian Jizhou believed to be a Kra–Dai or (para-) Hmong–Mien area in southern China.
+Although bronze inscriptions from the ancient state of Chu show little linguistic differences from the "Elegant Speech" during the Eastern Zhou period, the variety of Old Chinese spoken in Chu has long been assumed to reflect lexical borrowings and syntactical interferences from non-Sinitic substrates, which the Chu may have acquired as a result of its southern migration into what Tian Jizhou believed to be a Kra–Dai or (para-) Hmong–Mien area in southern China.
 Recent excavated texts, corroborated by dialect words recorded in the Fangyan, further demonstrated substrate influences, but there are competing hypotheses on their genealogical affiliation.